sinkuu/atom-susave/README.md

 # susave

-This package adds two commands, `susave:save` and `susave:save-as`, to save a file as super user.
+Package for saving a file as super user.
+If the editor failed to save files due to lack of permissions, you are requested to input password to save files as super user.